The Waltons: Setting

 The first three reunion movies (A Wedding on Walton's Mountain, Mother's Day on Walton's Mountain, and A Day for Thanks on Walton's Mountain), all produced in 1982, and aired several weeks apart are set in the later post-war year of 1947.
 Of the later reunions TV films, A Walton Thanksgiving Reunion, filmed in 1993, is set in 1963, and revolves around the assassination of John F. Kennedy.
-A Walton Wedding, made two years later in 1995, is set in 1964, and A Walton Easter, filmed another two years following in 1997, is set in fictional 1969, with the social / political themes of the turbulent late 1960s intertwined in the updated story of the later generations of the Walton family.
+A Walton Wedding, made two years later in 1995, is set in 1964, and A Walton Easter, filmed another two years following in 1997, is set in fictional 1969, with the social and political themes of the turbulent late 1960s intertwined in the updated story of the later generations of the Walton family.

 The series began relating stories that occurred 39 years in the past and ended with its last reunion show set 28 years in the past.

 A continuity error exists in the final reunion movie about how many years John and wife / mother Olivia are said to be married, counting back to the first episode.
 In this reunion movie, John and Olivia are celebrating their 40th wedding anniversary in 1969, which dates their wedding to 1929.
 However, in the first episode of the series aired in September 1972, it is supposedly set in 1933 ("The Foundling"), John Boy is 17 years old and he already has six brothers and sisters.
+In another episode, Olivia mentions that she was pregnant with her first child while her husband, John, was serving in the First World War, and that she prayed the child would be born a girl so that the child would not have fight in war, which suggests that John and Olivia were married to each other in or immediately prior to 1917.
+That would be consistent with a teenage John Boy in 1933.